Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Introduction

 \section{Introduction}

-Semiconductor spin qubits are among the most promising platforms for the implementation of quantum computing \cite{Pribiag2013,Bogan2017,Vukusic2018,Hendrickx2020a,Riggelen2021,Froning2021a,Hendrickx2021,Riggelen2022}.
-Some of their main advantages are the long coherence times and the promise of high scalability to achieve the large number of qubits needed for the realization of quantum algorithms \cite{Kloeffel2013,Veldhorst2017,Zhang2018,Kandel2019,Scappucci2020,Langrock2022}.
+Semiconductor spin qubits are among the most promising platforms for quantum computing \cite{Bogan2017,Vukusic2018,Hendrickx2020a,Hendrickx2021,Riggelen2022}, thanks to their long coherence times and high scalability potential \cite{Kloeffel2013,Veldhorst2017,Langrock2022}.
 In these systems, qubits are encoded in the spin states of electrons or holes localized in quantum dots (QDs).

-Manipulation of the qubit states can be performed employing electron spin resonance (ESR)~\cite{Koppens2006,Nowack2007,Veldhorst2015,Zwerver2022} by applying an oscillating magnetic field.
-However, the localization of the ac magnetic fields needed to address individual dots is experimentally challenging \cite{Koppens2006}.
-To overcome this limitation, an effective ac magnetic field is generated by electrically driving the particle in a material with strong spin-orbit coupling (SOC) \cite{Szumniak2012,Watzinger2018,Hendrickx2020,Jirovec2021,Mutter2021a,Bosco2021,Froning2021,Bosco2021a,Bosco2021b,Jirovec2022,Wang2022,FernandezFernandez2022}, a magnetic field gradient \cite{Tokura2006,PioroLadriere2008,Watson2018}, a spatially dependent hyperfine field \cite{Laird2007,Ribeiro2010}, or modulated anisotropies of the effective $g$-factor \cite{Crippa2018,Hofmann2019,Liles2021}.
-All these alternatives allow for electrical manipulation via the so-called electric-dipole spin resonance (EDSR), which in recent years has been widely employed to obtain high-fidelity one- and two-qubit gates \cite{Zajac2018,Liu2018,Burkard2021,Noiri2022,Vahapoglu2022,Philips2022,Takeda2022,Mills2022,Xue2022}.
+Manipulation of the qubit states is achieved by applying an oscillating magnetic field through electron spin resonance (ESR) \cite{Koppens2006,Veldhorst2015,Zwerver2022}.
+However, the localization of the required ac magnetic fields to address individual dots is challenging \cite{Koppens2006}.
+To overcome this limitation, an effective ac magnetic field is generated by electrically driving the particle in a material with strong spin-orbit coupling (SOC) \cite{Szumniak2012,Hendrickx2020,Mutter2021a,Jirovec2022,Wang2022,FernandezFernandez2022}, a magnetic field gradient \cite{Tokura2006,PioroLadriere2008,Watson2018}, a spatially dependent hyperfine field \cite{Laird2007,Ribeiro2010}, or modulated anisotropies of the effective $g$-factor \cite{Crippa2018,Hofmann2019,Liles2021}.
+These techniques enable electrical manipulation via the electric-dipole spin resonance (EDSR), which has been employed to obtain high-fidelity one- and two-qubit gates \cite{Zajac2018,Noiri2022,Vahapoglu2022,Mills2022,Xue2022}.